Examples of Digital Annual Reports That Don’t Suck

 Great user experience shines throughout Vodaphone’s 2014 digital annual report.
 Every page is bold, yet easy to understand.
 Best of all, the menu doesn’t ever disappear from view, making it easy to navigate between sections.

 That same user experience extends to the so-called boring stuff, like financial statements.
 While they aren’t part of the digital design (they’re available as downloadable pdfs) they still benefit from the same design treatment, making the overall experience consistently great.

 Non Profits and Digital Annual Report Design

 Lemonade International is a small charity that punches above its weight, and that’s all the more obvious for this beautifully executed annual report.
-A one-page website, it blends powerful photographic portraits from their front-line work, with data visualisations and plenty of negative space.
+A one-page website, it blends powerful photographic portraits from their front-line work, with data visualizations and plenty of negative space.
 The result is a report that communicates key information to donors with both passion and professionalism.

 Thought Leadership and Digital Annual Report Design

-Global finance giant Goldman Sachs has a guaranteed audience for their annual report.
+Global finance giant Goldman Sachs has a guaranteed audience for its annual report.
 And with their 2014 digital annual report, they’ve seized the opportunity to showcase their thought leadership to this audience.
 The report includes “Featured Insights” on major trends and video interviews with key executives.
-Its a great example of how an annual report can work overtime – not simply fulfilling reporting requirements but building relationships with shareholders and investors.
+It’s a great example of how an annual report can work overtime – not simply fulfilling reporting requirements but building relationships with shareholders and investors.